 Trip Scheduling Paratransit service trips may be scheduled one to two days prior to the desired trip.
 Reservations will be accepted the day of the trip, provided that there is room in the schedule to accommodate them.
 Rides will be origin to destination service.

 No Show/Late Cancellation Policy Paratransit service trips must be canceled at least one hour prior to the scheduled pickup time.

 The definition of a No-Show is an inability to find a passenger at the specific pick-up location or passenger refusal of the trip at the door.Riders who schedule a Paratransit service andrepeatedly have a no-show or have excessive late cancellations may be suspended from the service.
 Suspensions will not be imposed for circumstances that are beyond a rider's control such as:

 • Rider’s Illness • Family Emergency (death, illness, or other) • Mobility aid failure• Late transit connection• Appointment cancellation/delay beyond the control of the customer • Adverse weather • Acts of God

 Drivers are required to wait for customers ten minutes from arrival within the pick-up window at the pickup location to present themselves for boarding.
-Upon arrival, drivers will proceed to outermost exterior door and announce themselves.
-Drivers will wait for the customer within the ten (10) minute pick-up window.
+Upon arrival, drivers will proceed to the outermost exterior door and announce themselves.
+Drivers will wait for the customer within the 5 (five) minute pick-up window.
 If the customer is not present for boarding within the pickup window, the driver will return to the vehicle and report the no show to the dispatch center.

 Dispatch personnel will then verify that the driver is at the correct location and make a good faith effort to call the customer before authorizing the driver to proceed to the next destination.